-Let's face it, when it's time for you to die, Mother Nature has plenty of awful ways to take you out of this world, most of which are right outside your door.
-But arguably the worst of all come in the form of mankind's own invented methods of capital punishment.
-And death by crucifixion is especially torturous.
+Let's face it, when it's time for you to expire, Mother Nature has plenty of awful ways to take you out of this world, most of which are right outside your door.
+But arguably the worst of all come in the form of mankind's own invented methods of capital punishment - and passing via crucifixion is especially excruciating.

 Witches were burned at the stake.
 Those guilty of treason were typically drawn and quartered.
 Vikings, on occasion, were known to pull their victims' lungs out of their bodies and through their backs so every ragged breath looked like the flap of a wing.
 Humanity has come up with some pretty sadistic ways to get got, but perhaps the most well-known of these methods is crucifixion.

 Whether you're a Christian or not, the story of Jesus Christ being crucified on the cross is common knowledge to pretty much everyone.
 And while the tragic irony of a carpenter's execution by being nailed to two planks of wood certainly seems like a very specific punishment, the act of crucifying one's enemies has been around for thousands of years.

 But do you know what it's like to be crucified?
 How does one expire from a few nails to the extremities?
 The answers may surprise you.

 Most people believe nails are driven through the palms of the hands during a crucifixion.
 While there has been some evidence of this, it was much more common to nail the wrists of the guilty party, as there was less chance the flesh itself will tear.

 This would not only ensure that the body itself wouldn't come loose from the planks but also that the victim could not try to escape.
 The median nerve was often severed, which immobilized the victim's hands.
 Then, a nail was driven through each foot, anchoring the legs to the cross.